fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-We also need a new procedure, AddEntry, that adds a new  entry to the table:
+We also need a new procedure, `AddEntry`, that adds a new  entry to the table:

     {--------------------------------------------------------------}
     { Add a New Entry to Symbol Table }